History of the Jews in Trieste: History

-Lacking a synagogue and legal recognition, the small Ashkenazic Jewish community held services in a private home from the 15th century.
-From 1684 to 1785 the authorities ordered the construction of a ghetto and the compulsory residence there.
-However, after the first Jewish public synagogue was built, the Jews from Trieste felt the need to give a constitution to their community; therefore the evening of 14 December 1746, the chiefs called a meeting of the "particolari", that is the heads of families who contributed to the expenses of the community.
+From 1684 to 1785 the authorities ordered the construction of a ghetto and the compulsory residence there; the first order for the implementation of a ghetto in Trieste came from Vienna in 1693 and was instituted in Trieste in 1697.
+However, after the first Jewish public synagogue was built, the Jews from Trieste felt the need to give a constitution to their community; therefore the evening of 14 December 1746, the chiefs called a meeting of the particolari, that is the heads of families who contributed to the expenses of the community.